shlexware/Sirius/library/sense/Documentation.md

 <details>
   <summary>Sense Default Configuration</summary>

-  This is the default configuration for Sense.
-Most things will be disabled by default.
+  This is the default configuration for Sense, most things will be disabled by default.
   &nbsp;
   ```lua
   Sense = {